Annya Dahmani

 I am a third year PhD student in the Department of Psychology at UC Berkeley, advised by Alison Gopnik.
 I am in the Cognition and Developmental areas with a Designated Emphasis in Cognitive Science.
 I am also affiliated with Berkeley AI Research.
 I am supported by the DoD NDSEG Fellowship and a Chancellor’s Fellowship from UC Berkeley.

 I received my BS in Cognitive Science with a Specialization in Computing from UCLA in June 2022 where I graduated with Departmental Honors and Cum Laude.
 At UCLA, I mainly worked with Tao Gao in the Visual Intelligence Lab.
 I was funded by the Dean's Award for Life Science Research during my time at UCLA.
+I also had the opportunity to be a summer intern at Yale University working with Julian Jara-Ettinger in the Computational Social Cognition Lab.

 You can email me at adahmani [at] berkeley.edu